open-telemetry/sig-end-user/.github/ISSUE_TEMPLATE/survey.md

 <!-- Please remember to change the title of this issue – change <name> to the name of your survey. -->

 ### Tasks
+- [ ] Review End-user SIG [guidance](https://github.com/open-telemetry/sig-end-user/tree/main/end-user-surveys) on how to run surveys in OTel community
 - [ ] Prepare questions
 - [ ] Create a questionnaire from [this template](https://docs.google.com/forms/d/1NsOBVcajq3tm4wDrZTt-5bEG5pR3YfK2yccFGVqVzWI/edit) (@avillela can grant you access)
 - [ ] Publish links to questionnaire